masesgroup/KEFCore/src/documentation/articles/currentstate.md

 # KEFCore: development state

-This release had implemented this features:
+The latest release implementes these features:

-* Created a first working provider
+* [x] A working provider based on Apache Kafka Streams
-* Initial development of Kafka Connect (under development)
+* [x] The provider can use KNetCompactedReplicator